ckni/music-library/README.md

 # Music Library

-Practice for ES6 classes.
-This repository will eventually consist of a series of files, each containing JS classes, for a music library app.
-Currently a work in progress.
+Practice for JS classes in ES6.
+This repository consists of three files, each containing JS classes, for a music library.